zzhangjii/learning-library/ospa-library/github-ideas/README.md

    <br/>
        (Still need OSPA email so that we can change jjking2019 to something more generic)

-      1. Developers will have full authority to Developer Repos - **Note: Developers Github Access is required**
+      * Developers will have full authority to Developer Repos <br/>
+      __** Note: Developer is required to have generic Github Access **__

-      1. Developers will create, modify, and review documents in Developer Repos
+      * Developers will create, modify, and review documents in Developer Repos

    [Rationale behind three-level repository](threelevel.md)